toqasaad97/toqasaad/README.md

 # Hi there! 👋

-I’m a pharmacist and self-taught web developer passionate about building functional and creative web applications.
+I’m Toqa, a pharmacist and self-taught web developer from Cairo, Egypt.
+I’m passionate about building creative and functional web apps.

 ## About Me
-- 🎓 Background in Pharmacy with a Master's in Oncology.
+- 🎓 Pharmacy background with a Master’s in Oncology
-- 💻 Currently learning React, Next.js, and TypeScript.
+- 💻 Currently learning React, Next.js, and TypeScript
-- 🌟 Focused on creating user-friendly web projects.
+- 🌟 Focused on creating user-friendly web projects

 ## Tech Stack
 - Languages: JavaScript, HTML, CSS